On this page

 4. After creating the Data Extension, navigate to the Data Designer tab in Contact Builder.

-5. Choose an Attribute Group and click on the Data Extensions button, then select Link.
+5. Choose an Attribute Group and click Data Extensions, then select Link.

 6. Select your Data Extension and choose the column that maps to the Customer Data attribute.
 Map the contactKey attribute to Contact Key in the Customer Data section.

-7. After you save, copy & paste the external key of the Data Extension into the SFMC User Data Extension Key in the setup UI of Amplitude.
+7. After you save, copy and paste the external key of the Data Extension into the SFMC User Data Extension Key in the setup UI of Amplitude.

-8. Your Data Extension ready and linked to the Attribute Group in Contact Builder, enabling you to store and use the attribute set for each contact in SFMC.
+8. Your Data Extension is ready and linked to the Attribute Group in Contact Builder.
+You can now store and use the attribute set for each contact in SFMC.